cocomittens/Pinify/README.md

 # Pinify

-Pinify is a site that allows users to create, upload and share images.
+Pinify is a full stack clone of the popular website Pitnerest.

 ## Demo

-[Here](https://pinify-app.herokuapp.com) is a working live demo.
+[Here](https://pinify-app.herokuapp.com) is a working live demo

+## Key Features

+## Technologies Used

+## Future Features